CarmeloMarini/finalProjects/README.md

+# node-metrics
+Web API project to work on metrics
 # badges
 [![Build Status](https://travis-ci.com/CarmeloMarini/finalProjects.svg?branch=master)](https://travis-ci.com/CarmeloMarini/finalProjects)
 [![HitCount](http://hits.dwyl.io/CarmeloMarini/finalProjects.svg)](http://hits.dwyl.io/CarmeloMarini/finalProjects)

+# Important remark
+- Being a beginner in these languages, I chose to do the project alone for a better learn of JavaScript : that's why the code is not optimized or why some features are missing.
+- I was also penalized by a great lack of documentation about level.db on the web.
+- On the other hand, the work was done without any external help.
+Therefore I appeal to your indulgence for the correction.

 # DevOps features
 - Tags
 - Mocha+Chai Testing
 - Travis hypervisor
 - Branches : Dev & master , checkout can also check the versions

-# node-metrics
-Web API project to work on metrics

 ## Features